 - Hearing board members need to be sensitized to what the alleged victim is experiencing.
 He or she may be traumatized by recounting the events of the incident.”

 Comprehensive sexual misconduct judicial procedures and training for judicial officers on campus are necessary components of a university’s sexual assault risk management strategy.
 NCHERM states, “Effective sexual assault risk management practices will decrease the likelihood of sexual assault on college campuses, thereby protecting students and helping to insulate colleges from a potential source of litigation.
-Effective sexual assault risk management practices will decrease the likelihood of lawsuits against colleges by perpetrators, because college adjudications will be less likely to violate their rights.
+Effective sexual assault risk management practices will decrease the likelihood of lawsuits against colleges by perpetrators (those who choose to do harm), because college adjudications will be less likely to violate their rights.
 Effective sexual assault risk management practices will decrease the likelihood of lawsuits against colleges by survivors of sexual violence, because the college will be less likely to violate their rights….
 Effective sexual assault risk management practices will help colleges to maintain a reputation for safety, and for dealing appropriately with campus crime when it occurs.”

 Quotes taken from: Sokolov, Brett, JD (2001).
 Comprehensive Sexual Misconduct Judicial Procedures.